 - Emergency contact details

 - Any training that has occurred during employment

-What data can't I process without my employee’s permission? ⚠️
+What data can't an employer process without your permission?

 - Health data

 - Political membership

 Keep in mind that while an employer is allowed to ask an employee to disclose details of their age, sexuality, religion and more in the interests of equality monitoring, the employee is not under any obligation to disclose any of this information if they don’t want to.